syncfusion/wpf-docs/wpf/Themes/Theme-Studio.md

 **Step 2:**

-The theme studio application has been divided into two sections: the controls preview section on the right, and the theme customization section on the left.
+The theme studio application has been divided into two sections: the controls preview section on the left, and the theme customization section on the right.

 ![Theme Studio for WPF](ThemeStudio_images/ThemeStudio-GettingStarted.png)

 **Step 3:**

-To apply predefined themes, select the appropriate themes from Themes List Dropdown available in the top left corner.
+To apply predefined themes, select the appropriate themes from Themes List Dropdown.

 ![Shows the List of Themes in ThemeStudio](ThemeStudio_images/ThemeStudio-Theme-Selection.png)